KIPP Vision Primary Staff

 Rebecca Whiteley, Kindergarten Teacher

-Jerry is a 1st Grade Teacher.
+Jerry is a First Grade teacher.
 Previously, he served as a residence Hall Director for Clark Atlanta University.
 He has a BA in Early Childhood Education from Morris Brown College.

 Dawn Wooten, Theater Teacher